-- To make a member function inline, you can define a member function in the class definition (in header file) - Or you can define a member function outside the class definition (in sourc e file) and use the inline qualifier
+- To make a member function inline, you can define a member function in the class definition (in header file) - Or you can define a member function outside the class definition (in heade r file) and use the inline qualifier - Functions defined in source files cannot be inlined.

 '''

 class Stock {

 private:

-...

 void set_tot(){

 total_val = shares share_val;

 }

 public:

 ...

 };

 '''